obaiddoman/UbbysReads/_posts/2025-06-27-The-Poems-of-Octavio-Paz.md

 > between what I keep silent and what I dream,
 > between what I dream and what I forget:
 > poetry.”

+> “Between going and staying the day wavers,
+> in love with its own transparency.”

+> “It’s a long and silent street.
+I walk in darkness and stumble and fall and rise,
+> and I walk blind, my feet trampling the silent stones and dry leaves.”

+> “Stone is in the water,
+> water runs over the stone.
+> Wind sings in the water,
+> water murmurs over the stone.”

+> “a world born when two people kiss
+> a circle is the face of the wind
+> time, pure continuous time”